worldpeaceenginelabs/METAVERSE-SEED/README.md

 #### Funding Innovation:

 Want to support the development of a feature or app?
-With Cloud Atlas, you can finance it yourself or rally community support through applying as pop app so (pop)ular, devs want to code it for free) money and code donations, and crowdfunding.
+With Cloud Atlas, you can finance it yourself or rally community support through applying as pop app (so (pop)ular, devs want to code it for free) money and code donations, and/or crowdfunding.
 This opens up a vast marketplace for development work and incentivizes contributions, democratizing app creation like never before.

 #### Free Access to All Updates: